-Charles P. Carey

-Previous Public Directorship:
+Charles P. Carey Age: 66 Director since: 2007 Previous Public Directorship: BM&FBOVESPA S.A.
+Director since: 2007

-BM&FBOVESPA S.A.

 Mr. Carey served as our Vice Chairman from 2007 to 2010 in connection with our merger with CBOT Holdings, Inc. Prior to our merger, Mr. Carey served as Chairman of CBOT since 2003, as Vice Chairman from 2000 to 2002, as First Vice Chairman during 1993 and 1994 and as a board member of CBOT from 1997 to 1999 and from 1990 to 1992.
-Mr. Carey is a principal in the firms of Henning & Carey Trading Co. and HC Technologies LLC.
+Mr. Carey is a principal in HC Technologies LLC.
 He has been a member of CBOT since 1978 and was a member of the MidAmerica Commodity Exchange from 1976 to 1978.
 Mr. Carey previously served on the board of CBOT Holdings, Inc. until our merger in 2007.
 Mr. Carey serves as Chairman of the CME Group Foundation.

-Dennis H. Chookaszian

-Public Directorships:

-Career Education Corporation

-Maxar Technologies

-Pillarstone Capital REIT (registered

-securities only)

-Previous Public Directorships:

-Allscripts Healthcare Solutions, Inc.

-LoopNet, Inc.

-Prism Technologies Group, Inc.
+Dennis H. Chookaszian Public Directorships: Previous Public Directorships: Age: 76 Perdeceo (formerly Career Allscripts Healthcare Solutions, Inc. Director since: 2004 Education Corporation) Maxar Technologies Pillarstone Capital REIT (registered LoopNet, Inc. securities only) Prism Technologies Group, Inc.